 The Coronavirus Aid, Relief, and Security Act (the CARES Act) offers several benefits to borrowers with federally-backed loans, including:

-- Temporary forbearance (or pause) of mortgage payments for up to 360 days with no added fees or interest
+- Temporary forbearance (or pause) of mortgage payments for up to 15 months if your mortgage is backed by Fannie Mae or Freddie Mac and up to 18 months if your mortgage is backed by the FHA, USDA, or VA with no added fees or interest

 - No need to document your hardship

-- No damage to your credit, if you meet criteria
+- No damage to your credit, if you meet the criteria

 Contact your lender immediately if you’d like to take advantage of those provisions.
 You may be able to submit a request for forbearance online.
 Otherwise, be prepared for long hold times if you call.

-See our guide for complete details on mortgage relief during the coronavirus crisis.
+See our guide for complete details on mortgage relief during the global health crisis.

 Other Relief Options

-As the impact of coronavirus spreads, rescue options continue to evolve.
-New programs may be available, and existing programs may have additional benefits not listed here.
+New programs for rescue options may be available, and existing programs may have additional benefits not listed here.